Church bell: Orthodox Church

 In the Eastern Orthodox Church there is a long and complex history of bell ringing, with particular bells being rung in particular ways to signify different parts of the divine services, Funeral tolls, etc. This custom is particularly sophisticated in the Russian Orthodox Church.
 Russian bells are usually stationary, and are sounded by pulling on a rope that is attached to the clapper so that it will strike the inside of the bell.

 Victory Celebration

-The noon church bell tolling in Europe has a specific historical significance that has its roots in the Siege of Belgrade by the Ottomans in 1456.
+The noon church bell tolling in Europe has a specific historical significance that has its roots in the Siege of Belgrade (Nándorfehérvár at the time)by the Ottomans in 1456.
 Initially, the bell ringing was intended as a call to prayer for the victory of the defenders of Belgrade.
 However, because in many European countries the news of victory arrived before the order for prayer, the ringing of the church bells was believed to be in celebration of the victory.
 As a result, the significance of noon bell ringing is now a commemoration of John Hunyadi's victory against the Turks.